 John has experienced much success conducting choral groups in concert halls from New York to Philadelphia.
 He has sung various repertoire including Mahler's Eighth Symphony to Beethoven's Ninth Symphony.
 He has sung with notable conductors such as Peirre Boulez, Kurt Masur, Mariss Jansons, Christopher Eschenbach, Alan Gilert, Gilbert Kaplan, Michael Tilson Thomas, James Jordon, Joe Miller and Ton Koopman.

-Michelle Handy, Early Childhood Music Program, Youth Choir Conductor
+Michelle Handy-Fitzgerald, Early Childhood Music Program, Youth Choir Conductor

 Michelle received her Bachelor’s of Music in Music Education from Westminster Choir College in Princeton, NJ.
 She has worked extensively under great educators including Sharon Morrow.
 Michelle’s resume includes collaborating with many different walks of life, including students with learning differences and the incarcerated population.
 Her unique experiences frame her teaching style.
 Michelle’s main instrument of choice is her voice, however she has a passion for the piano, with over twenty years of playing experience.
 Her classes at the Conservatory are composed of Little Mozart and the Carousel classes, the capstone classes in our Early Childhood Curriculum.
 She also conducts the MCS Youth Choirs & MCS Youth Ensemble Choir.
 Michelle loves working with childrenand young adults.
-Michelle is currently pursuing her MA in Musical Therapy.
+Michelle is currently a candidate for Masters in Music Therapy.

 Janice Wall, Music Matters! and El Sistema Director, Piano, Voice + Brass